TouK/nussknacker/docs/integration/KafkaIntegration.md

 ## Sources and sinks

 Kafka topics are native streaming data input to Nussknacker and the native output where results of Nussknacker scenarios processing are placed.
 In Nussknacker terminology input topics are called sources, output topics are called sinks.
-This section provides important details of Nussknacker's integration with Kafka and schema registry.
+This section provides important details of Nussknacker's integration with Kafka and Schema Registry.

-## Schema registry integration
+## Schema Registry integration

-Nussknacker integrates with a schema registry.
-It is the source of topics available to choose from in sources and sinks.
+Nussknacker integrates with Schema Registry.
+It is the source of topics available to choose from in Kafka sources and sinks.
 It also allows Nussknacker to provide syntax suggestions and validation.
 Nussknacker assumes that for the topic `topic-name` a schema `topic-name-value` and optionally `topic-name-key` (for the Kafka topic key) will be defined in the schema registry.

 Schemas are stored and managed by Confluent Schema Registry; it is [bundled with Nussknacker](/about/TypicalImplementation) in all deployment versions.
 Schemas can be registered in Schema Registry by means of REST API based CLI or using AKHQ, an open source GUI for Apache Kafka and Confluent Schema Registry.
 AKHQ is bundled with Nussknacker in all deployment versions.

-Nussknacker supports both JSON and AVRO schemas, and JSON and AVRO topic payloads.
-Detailed information on how AVRO data should be serialized/deserialized can be found in [Confluent Wire Documentation](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#wire-format).
+Nussknacker supports both JSON and Avro schemas, and JSON and Avro topic payloads.
+Detailed information on how Avro data should be serialized/deserialized can be found in [Confluent Wire Documentation](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#wire-format).

 ### Schema and payload types

 By default, Nussknacker supports two combinations of schema type and payload type:

-* AVRO schema + AVRO payload
+* Avro schema + Avro payload
 * JSON schema + JSON payload

-If you prefer using JSON payload with AVRO schema, you can use `avroAsJsonSerialization` configuration setting to change that behaviour ([see Configuration for details](/docs/installation_configuration_guide/ModelConfiguration#common-kafka-configuration)).
+If you prefer using JSON payload with Avro schema, you can use `avroAsJsonSerialization` configuration setting to change that behaviour ([see Configuration for details](/docs/installation_configuration_guide/ModelConfiguration#common-kafka-configuration)).

 ### Schema ID